-Add that to reduced trading costs and taxes, and, assuming reasonably good stock picks -- voila!
-Long-term wealth.
+Add that to reduced trading costs, and, assuming reasonably good stock picks -- voila!
+Long term wealth.

-But then 2008 came along and put a serious smudge on that picture.
-Investors have given a hefty chunk of that long-term wealth back, and with a bleak near-term economic outlook, it doesn't look like those gains are returning anytime soon.
+But then 2008 came along and took a hefty chunk of that long-term wealth back.
+While 2009 gave a lot of it back, we're still well under the market's historic high.
 Does that mean buy and hold is dead?

 We're not in Kansas anymore, Toto

-In recent years, bear markets have been relatively short, shallow affairs.
+The bear markets of recent memory have been relatively short, shallow affairs.
 And because of that, your portfolio would recover fairly quickly -- and with little effort on your part.

 If you really want to get your portfolio back where it was before the market turned south -- much less to where it would have been if the market hadn't turned at all -- you'll have to start buying.

 As the market has see-sawed down 56% and back up 65%, we've seen some big-name stocks sell for prices we never thought we'd see.

 In early 2009, Microsoft